-In the first trace underneath the global timeline, all seizure marker, user-defined markers and file markers are shown as little triangles.
+In the first trace underneath the global timeline, all seizure marker, user defied markers and file markers are shown as little triangles.
 These markers can also be found in the marker list.
 The color of the triangle gives information about the marker type.
-In principle, the markers that are shown are those that are automatically detected by UNEEGTM EpiSight seizure detection.
+In particular, seizure markers are shown that are automatically detected by the UNEEG EpiSight seizure detection.
 There are three different types of seizure markers: